PalisadoesFoundation/talawa-admin/CODE_STYLE.md

 export default BasicExample;
 ```

+## TSDoc

+Including TSDoc comments in each file is essential for maintaining a well-documented codebase.
+These comments provide clarity for developers and enable AI tools to better understand the code structure and functionality.

+- AI tools rely on comments to infer the purpose and behavior of code.
+- Detailed comments help AI generate accurate and meaningful unit tests.
+- Clear documentation ensures contributors can quickly grasp the code's intent.

+### How Contributors Can Improve Comments

+- Specify all required props and their types for components.
+- Include example usage snippets to demonstrate how to call the component.
+- Clearly describe the purpose and behavior of functions or components.
+- Ensure each file has a Top-level TSDoc comment.
+- You may modify pre-written comments, but only when you have a complete understanding of their intent and context.

+By adhering to these guidelines, contributors can ensure that the codebase remains well-documented and accessible to all developers.

 ## Test and Code Linting

-Unit tests must be written for *all* code submissions to the repository,
+Unit tests must be written for _all_ code submissions to the repository,
 the code submitted must also be linted ESLint and formatted with Prettier.

 ## Folder/Directory Structure